SEKOIA-IO/documentation/docs/tip/features/produce/content_proposals.md

 The Relationships tab gives you the possibility to create relationships between two objects of the CTI database.

-This phase of creating Objects and Relations can also be done directly in the Graph view.
+This phase of creating Objects and Relations can also be done directly from the Graph view.

 ## Import content to create a Content Proposal